discretize/discretize-guides/builds/engineer/power-holosmith/index.md

           "infusion": "Mighty +9 Agony Infusion"
         }
       }
+    note: >-
-    note: Due to the naturally high crit-chance from the Firearms Trait Line, this build does not rely on high Agony Resistance to reach crit-cap.
+      Due to the naturally high crit-chance from the Firearms Trait Line, this build does not rely on high Agony Resistance to reach crit-cap.
 You will only need higher AR or Assassin pieces if you want to swap to <Trait name="Sanguine Array"/> for better self-generated <Boon name="Might"/>.

+      You can use Off-Hand Pistol if there is absolutely no need for the CC from Shield.
-date: 2021-09-16T16:57:07.809Z
+date: 2021-09-16T21:19:56.036Z
 benchmark:
   small:
     dps: 38143